brunofaria1322/brunofaria1322/README.md

 ### 👋 Hi there

-I'm Bruno Faria, a portuguese student in the last year of Informatics Engineer at [University of Coimbra](uc.pt/en) 👨‍🎓.
+I'm Bruno Faria, a portuguese student doing my PhD in Informatics Engineering at the [University of Coimbra](uc.pt/en) 👨‍🎓.

 <br/>